Anonymoustank/Custos-Client/README.md

 Setup Instructions for gRPC and Backend Servers:

 1.)
-Start the Proxy Server
+Start the Express Proxy Server
 In a new terminal tab or window, run:

 `node Custos-Client/frontend/src/proxyServer.js`